ChickenProp/chickenprop.github.com/drafts/why-im-punching-you.md

 I'm not sure how all these factors really shake out, and I expect it'll vary from case to case.
 So I don't want to offer a blanket suggestion.
 I think my advice is: if you're thinking of writing one of those all-in-one posts, consider splitting it up.
 It won't always be the right thing to do, but I think it's an option to bear in mind.
 Here are some questions to ask that might sway you in one direction or the other:

-* How hard are you punching?
-(And not just you personally, but your audience.
-If your audience is large and vicious, then no matter how gently you yourself punch someone, they're going to experience a lot of pummelling.)
-If someone googles Bob, will they find your punches?
-At least once, Scott Alexander used a pseudonym for a person he was punching; this seems like a useful tool.
+* How hard are you punching?[^audience] If someone googles Bob, will they find your punches?
+(At least once, Scott Alexander used a pseudonym for a person he was punching; this seems like a useful tool.)

+[^audience]: And not just you personally, but your audience.
+If your audience is large and vicious, then no matter how gently you yourself punch someone, they're going to experience a lot of pummelling.

 * If the punching is delayed, does anything bad happen?